OSGeo/gdal/gdal/doc/source/programs/gdal_translate.rst

 .. option:: -mo META-TAG=VALUE

     Passes a metadata key and value to set on the output dataset if possible.
+Do not use -mo when using WMTS.

 .. include:: options/co.rst